-- Engage older scouts in troop activities by asking them to lead specific training activities, merit badge leadership for sub-group, arrange field trip on a topic of their interest they would like to share, etc. - Creates an agenda for and runs all troop meetings, activities, and the annual program planning meeting. - Completes this Annual Troop Planning Guide with monthly themes and preliminary activities of each weekly meeting.
-This is typically complete 3 months in advanced at quarterly planning meetings. - Reviews this completed Troop Meeting Outline with SM or ASM before start of meeting. - Appoints a "Camping Chair" to each of the campouts planned. - Runs the patrol leader's council (green bar) meeting.
-If he can't go to the meeting he makes sure the ASPL or someone else is there with the agenda. - Completes the Green bar agenda outline and hands out copy to entire Green Bar 1 day before the start of the meeting. - Publishes this monthly agenda on website under forum for Green Bar meetings 1 day before start of meeting with notification sent to scribe and Green Bar committee. - Appoints ASPL, Troop Quartermaster, Scribe, Librarian, Troop Guide(s) and Den Chief(s) with the counsel of the Scoutmaster.
-Assigns duties and responsibilities to others. - Calls the patrol leaders at least 72 hours before a meeting with any information they need to pass on to their patrols. - Send weekly meeting announcements, via Scoutlander that contains an overview of Activates / Merit Badges / Planning / etc. that will be accomplished. - Works closely with the Scoutmaster on all troop activities, by meeting weekly. - Also uses e-mail, text and meets with SM and Troop Mentors, as needed, outside of meetings to help with planning of activities, lessons and/or events. - Meets with the patrol leaders for 5-10 minutes after each weekly meeting to coordinate. - Assign various patrol and assistant patrol leaders tasks that help in planning activities, campouts etc. on the Troop calendar. - Candidate approved by the Scoutmaster, is at least 1st Class, and preferably has attended leadership training. - Sets a good example, and wears the Scout uniform correctly at all scout functions. - Reports to the Scoutmaster.
+- Creates an agenda for and runs all troop meetings, activities, and the annual program planning meeting. - Runs the patrol leader's council (green bar) meeting.
+If he can't go to the meeting he makes sure the ASPL or someone else is there with the agenda. - Appoints ASPL, Troop Quartermaster, Scribe, Librarian, Troop Guide(s) and Den Chief(s) with the counsel of the Scoutmaster.
+Assigns duties and responsibilities to others. - Calls the patrol leaders at least 72 hours before a meeting with any information they need to pass on to their patrols. - Works closely with the Scoutmaster on all troop activities, by meeting weekly. - Meets with the patrol leaders for 5-10 minutes after each weekly meeting to coordinate. - Candidate approved by the Scoutmaster, is at least 1st Class, and preferably has attended leadership training. - Sets a good example, and wears the Scout uniform correctly at all scout functions. - Reports to the Scoutmaster.